claasd/caffoa.net/readme.md

 * The is a [Migration guide](migration_1_to_2.md) to goude you from migrtion from 1.x to a more modern version.

 # Required nuget packages

+## in process model (default)
 You will need to install the following nuget packages:
 * `Microsoft.NET.Sdk.Functions` obviously
 * `Microsoft.Azure.Functions.Extensions` for function dependency injection
 * `CdIts.Caffoa.Json.Net` or `CdIts.Caffoa.System.Text.Json` for caffoa interfaces and default implementations
 * Optional: `Microsoft.Azure.WebJobs.Extensions.DurableTask` if you want to inject `[DurableClient]` into your methods

+## isolated worker model:
+You will need to install the following nuget packages:
+* `Microsoft.Azure.Functions.Worker` and `Microsoft.Azure.Functions.Worker.Sdk`
+* `Microsoft.Azure.Functions.Worker.Extensions.Http.AspNetCore`, this allows the use of AspNetCore objects
+* `CdIts.Caffoa.Json.Net` or `CdIts.Caffoa.System.Text.Json` for caffoa interfaces and default implementations
+* Optional: `Microsoft.Azure.Functions.Worker.Extensions.DurableTask` if you want to inject `[DurableClient]` into your methods

 # Usage